Roy Stewart: Business interests

 Stewart ran a basement gymnasium at 32A Powis Square, Kensington, west London which was opened in 1954.
 It had the policy of allowing all races to train there.
 Some actors trained there too, one of them, David Prowse, a Commonwealth Games weightlifter in 1962, went on to play Darth Vader in the film Star Wars.
 The Gymnasium had a dual purpose.
 It was also an unofficial after-hours drinking club.
-By 1964, Stewart had been convicted four times for selling liquor without a license.
+By 1964, Stewart had been convicted four times for selling liquor without a licence.
 He also ran a nightclub in Bayswater.
 Jimi Hendrix, Van Morrison and Bob Marley were some of the patrons.

 The Globe

 In the 1960s he opened a Caribbean restaurant and bar called The Globe.
 The Globe, formerly Bajy's, was located at 103 Talbot Road.
 Jimi Hendrix was reportedly seen there the night before his death in September 1970.
 Stewart ran The Globe until he died in October 2008.

 The Globe functions to this day and is one of longest-running nightclubs in London.
 It also has a Caribbean restaurant upstairs.